One Day in Quebec City – Must-See Attractions for a Short Visit

 • Plains of Abraham

 All of those are featured on this itinerary in a strategic order to make sure you don't have to come back on your steps.
-The attractions and sites on this One Day Quebec City Itinerary are the most beautiful, the most iconic, and the most interesting sites.
-Nothing else, because your time is limited.

 budget tip